Skin Tags in Children – Causes and Treatment

 Are Skin Tags Harmful and Contagious?

-Although you might panic on seeing a skin tag on your child, you can relax as skin tags are completely harmless and benign.
-They’re only extra outgrowths of skin and will not harm your baby in any way.
-They are also non-cancerous and will remain so if left untreated in most cases.
-But just to be sure, if the skin tags bleed, change colour or grow, it is always better to take him or her to a physician or go for a biopsy test.
-Skin tags are non-contagious.
+Although you might panic upon seeing a skin tag on your child, you can relax, as skin tags are completely harmless and benign.
+They’re only extra outgrowths of skin, and will not harm your baby in any way.
+They are also non-cancerous, and will remain so if left untreated in most cases.
+But, just to be sure, if the skin tags bleed, change colour or grow, it is always better to take your child to a physician, who might prescribe a biopsy test.
+Skin tags are also non-contagious.

-Skin tags can usually be left untreated as they are not medically harmful, but if you are conscious about the appearance of a skin tag on your child, there are several treatment procedures you can consult on:
+Skin tags can usually be left untreated, as they are not medically harmful.
+However, if you are conscious about the appearance of a skin tag on your child, these are some treatment procedures that can be used:

 1. Laser Removal

 You can visit a dermatologist or surgeon, and get the skin tag removed by a laser procedure.
 This method is slightly expensive, compared to other treatments.

 This is a surgical procedure which involves cutting off the skin tag with a scalpel while the child is under anaesthesia.